Slater and Gordon Limited – Annual report – 30 June 2022

 Critical Accounting Estimates and Judgements

-3.2 Disaggregation of Revenue from Contracts with Customers
+3.2 Revenue from Contracts with Customers

 The Group derives revenue from the transfer of goods and services over time and at a point in time, in the major product lines of Personal Injury Law and Litigation and Emerging Services and the geographical regions of Australia: